-• The participant is no longer within the project notification distance due to a change in the location of the facilities under consideration (such as a rejected

-• The participant is not within the notification distance of a localized change to the facilities under consideration (such as a minor route deflection).
+- The participant is no longer within the project notification distance due to a change in the location of the facilities under consideration (such as a rejected route).
+Participants removed from project communications for these reasons must be advised by the applicant that they will no longer be receiving communications relating to the project. - The participant is not within the notification distance of a localized change to the facilities under consideration (such as a minor route deflection).
 In these cases, only participants within the notification zone surrounding the localized change require communications related to the change.